-1 for 8 Billion welcomes new Campaign Coordinator
+1 for 8 Billion Welcomes New Campaign Coordinator

 1 for 8 Billion: Rethinking Leadership at a Time of Multilateral Crisis